 The Robbins Geller law firm came in at second place on the 2017 Top 50 list, with $344 million in total settlement funds recovered.
 The report notes that Bernstein Litowitz and Robbins Geller have both finished in the top two positions on the list, in various orders for five straight years.
 As discussed in my prior post about the Top 100 all-time settlements, the Robbins Geller firm (inclusive of predecessor law firms) is second on the Top 100 list, with 17 of the largest settlements (including the largest ever settlement in the Enron case.)

-Places three through five on the Top 50 list include the Cohen Milstein firm, in third place, with recoveries of $203 million; the Levi & Korinsky law firm in fourth place, with recoveries of $200 million; and the Block & Leviton law firm at $198 million.
-A total of eleven law firms had aggregate shareholder recoveries during the year in excess of $100 million.
+Places three through five on the Top 50 list include the Cohen Milstein firm, in third place, with recoveries of $203 million; and the Block & Leviton law firm in fourth place at $198 million, and the Kessler Topaz firm at $195 million.
+A total of ten law firms had aggregate shareholder recoveries during the year in excess of $100 million.

 While it is interesting to look at the law firms at the top of the list, it is also interesting to scroll down to the bottom of the Top 50 list.
 It is pretty quickly apparent from looking at the bottom of the list that the magnitude of the aggregate recoveries involves thins out pretty dramatically the further down the list you look.
 For example, the number 50 law firm on the list, The Weiser Law Firm, just squeaked into the list’s last spot with total recoveries of $750,000.
 While most of the law firms listed in the top 25 are familiar, there are a number of firms that are unfamiliar (to me, at least) in the bottom 25.